 The DSL (and any deputies) will undergo additional specific training at least every two years to provide them with the knowledge and skills required to carry out the role.
-If we recruit a new DSL or Deputy, we will ensure they are fully trained and undertake the Safeguarding Essentials course provided by the local authority.
+If we recruit a new DSL or Deputy, we will ensure they are fully trained and undertake the role of the Designated Safeguarding Lead course provided by the local authority.

 In addition to the formal training, their knowledge and skills will be refreshed at regular intervals to allow them to understand and keep up to date with any developments relevant to their role.
-This will be done by sharing the termly local authority DSL Safeguarding Updates, of which a Springwell DSL/DDSL attend a minimum of two per year and share resources and learning with the wider team, accessing DSL drop-in sessions and by attending appropriate LSCP inter-agency training and other relevant training and/or conference opportunities.
+This will be done by a Springwell Lincolnshire representative attending the termly local authority DSL Safeguarding Updates, of which we attend three per year, Autumn, Spring and Summer terms, attending DSL drop-in sessions and by attending appropriate LSCP inter-agency training and other relevant training and/or conference opportunities.